ravier1/perlin-noise-wallpaper-fingerprint/README.md

 ## 🌟 About Me and This Project

-I’ve always been fascinated by **topographic wallpapers**—their intricate lines and organic patterns feel both artistic and scientific.
+I've always loved **topographic wallpapers** as the lines are so hypnotizing and so cxool that I've always had a thing for those types of wallpapers.
 As I’m working on an **upcoming game**, I wanted to design an algorithm that could generate similar procedural art for in-game environments.
 This project is my way of experimenting with Perlin noise and creating something beautiful along the way.

 ---